liferay/liferay-docs/discover/portal/articles/140-workflow/02-activating-workflow.markdown

 If the Knowledge Base application is installed, it also appears here.

-What's the difference between the site workflow confiugration and the Control Panel Workflow configuration?
-As with most scoped activities, the higher level setting (in the Control Panel) sets the default behavior.
+What's the difference between the site workflow configuration and the Control Panel Workflow configuration?
+As with most scoped configuratio, the higher level setting (in the Control Panel) sets the default behavior.
 It's overridden at the more granular level (in the site menu).